marmello77/network-significance/README.md

 ## List of files

 1. net1.txt -> example data from Bezerra et al. (2009, J.Anim.Ecol.).
+Interactions of pollination between oil-collecting bees (Centridini) and oil flowers (Malpighiaceae).

 2. net2.txt -> example data from Queiroz et al. (2020, Biotropica).
+Interactions of pollination between bats (Chiroptera), hawkmoths (Sphingidae), and plants.

 3. network-significance.R -> script to estimate P-values of network metrics in different situations.
 This script includes code to plot the distribution of randomized values and the observed value.
 Always visualize the data before calculating the statistics!